ayazhankadessova/grafana-prometheus/README.md

 The dashboard composed of three distinct panels:

-1. A time-series chart: 95th percentile request latency for every path and method.
+1. **A time-series chart**: 95th percentile request latency for every path and method.
-2. A gauge display: CPU Usage for three different demo services.
+2. **A gauge display**: CPU Usage for three different demo services.
-3. A data table: Top 3 request rates that demo service is getting grouped by path and method lablels.
+3. **A data table**: Top 3 request rates that demo service is getting grouped by path and method lablels.

 All data was accessed via the PromLabs' public [Prometheus server](https://demo.promlabs.com/).